wanders00/dit356_distributed_systems_development/StressTesting/dentist_ui/README.md

 ## Setup

-0. Run the Express server for the website backend.
-You can find the instructions to do so [here](../../Website/Backend/README.md).
+0. Run the Express server for the dentist ui backend.
+You can find the instructions to do so [here](../../DentistUI/README.md).
 1. Open a terminal and navigate to ```cd /../StressTesting/dentist_ui/```
 2. Run ```locust``` to start the Locust server.
 3. Open a browser and go to ```http://localhost:8089/```